What’s in my bag?

 I’m not a massive tech-geek.
 I love spending some money on new lenses but it’s not something that myself and my photography friends spend time chatting about when we meet.
 At our recent Shoot & Hustle workshop we had a little section about what’s in our bag.
 I didn’t think it was going to be one of the most popular parts of the day – I was so flipping wrong!
 There were so many questions from the attendees and loads of interest about the different things we all carry around with us on a wedding day.
 Hence this blog post!
 Here’s my absolute must haves for a wedding day.

 I may have gone slightly overboard on buying spare batteries.
 But I always feel better knowing that I’ve got more than enough with me on a wedding day.
 It’s also great when I have two weddings back to back and know I won’t necessarily have time to charge all my batteries overnight.
-There’s a mix of original Canon batteries in there and some third party ones.

 This is the bit us photographers get overexcited about isn’t it!?
 Who doesn’t love a lovely new lens arriving and all the possibilities it offers!